AndyLiang1/our_story/README.md

 ## How to run yoyo migrations

 These instructions are for Mac.
+For Windows users, you can use Gitbash.
 You might need to find the equivalent commands for Windows.

 1. Add the db/.env file from our google [doc](https://docs.google.com/document/d/10_2NFPEd3dLNVpfieamAXaiejnnolwVJ7kio30jfKKY/edit).